 Dr. Chang is president of CURES, a coalition of patient advocates, biotechnology companies, pharmaceutical companies, and venture capitalists dedicated to ensuring the safety, research, and development of innovative lifesaving medications.
 He is also a board member of Histogen, Inc., a privately held company in regenerative medicine.

 Dr. Chang received his PhD in biological chemistry, molecular biology, and biochemistry from the University of California, Irvine.
 Areas of research interest include translational applications of basic science to pharmaceutical products.

 Dr. de Peppo’s current research focuses on engineering vascularized bone substitutes using human embryonic and induced pluripotent stem cells for reconstructive therapies of the skeletal system.
 In 2007 he was awarded a Marie Curie fellowship at the Department of Biomaterials at the University of Gothenburg in Sweden, where he received his PhD.
 The understanding of how biomaterial properties influence cell behavior has been central to his work.
 He received a BSc Degree in Biotechnology at La Sapienza University in Rome and a MSc degree in Medical Biotechnology at Bicocca University in Milan, during which he conducted research at the Biomaterial Engineering Department at Politecnico di Milano.
 Dr. de Peppo was awarded the best prize for his doctoral thesis in 2011 at the University of Gothenburg.

-Jason DiGiacomo (Development Associate)
+Jason DiGiacomo (Grants Coordinator)